The Holocaust in Italy: Deportation and murder

 A further 300 Jews were shot or died of other causes in transit camps in Italy.
 Of those executed in Italy, almost half were murdered at the Ardeatine massacre in March 1944 alone.
 The 1st SS Panzer Division Leibstandarte SS Adolf Hitler murdered over 50 Jewish civilians, refugees and Italian nationals, at the Lake Maggiore massacres—the first massacres of Jews by Germany in Italy during the war.
 These were committed immediately after the Italian surrender, and the bodies sunk in the lake.
 This occurred despite strict orders at the time not to commit any violence against the civilian population.

-In the nineteen months of German occupation, from September 1943 to May 1945, twenty percent of Italy's pre-war Jewish population was murdered by the Nazis.
+In the nineteen months of German occupation, from September 1943 to May 1945, twenty per cent of Italy's pre-war Jewish population was murdered by the Nazis.
 The actual Jewish population in Italy during the war was, however, higher than the initial 40,000 as the Italian government had evacuated 4,000 Jewish refugees from its occupation zones to southern Italy alone.
 By September 1943, 43,000 Jews were present in northern Italy and, by the end of the war, 40,000 Jews in Italy had survived the Holocaust.

 Romani people

 Unlike Italian Jews, the Romani people faced discrimination by Fascist Italy almost from the start of the regime.
 In 1926 it ordered that all "foreign Gypsies" should be expelled from the country and, from September 1940, Romani people of Italian nationality were held in designated camps.
-With the start of the German occupation many of these camps came under German control.
+With the start of the German occupation, many of these camps came under German control.
 The impact the German occupation had on the Romani people in Italy has seen little research.
 The number of Romani who were murdered in Italian camps or were deported to concentration camps is uncertain.
 The number of Romani people who were killed from hunger and exposure during the Fascist Italian period is also unknown but is estimated to be in the thousands.

-While Italy observes January 27 as Remembrance Day for the Holocaust and its Jewish Italian victims, efforts to extend this official recognition to the Italian Romani people murdered by the Fascist regime, or deported to extermination camps, have been rejected.
+While Italy observes 27 January as Remembrance Day for the Holocaust and its Jewish Italian victims, efforts to extend this official recognition to the Italian Romani people murdered by the Fascist regime, or deported to extermination camps, have been rejected.